rikokurnia/Tailwind-study/README.md

 		Working mobile first :
 			-- What this means is that unprefixed utilities (like uppercase) take effect on all screen sizes, while prefixed utilities (like md:uppercase) only take effect at the specified breakpoint and above.

+### day 8
+	Learn about Flexbox
+ 		- how to make a galery card with flexbox
+   		- overflow > fitted an element in container
+     		- flex wrap > wrap,nowrap and wrap-reverse
+       		- flex > justify,align
+	 Lack of you learn
+  		-Learn more about flex shrink and grow